AmmarAlhashemi/Invoice-Automation-System/README.md

 ## 🌟 Key Features

 * **Invoice Generation**: Automates client invoice creation and exports formatted output (PDF/Word).
-* **Excel Data Engine**: Interacts directly with Excel spreadsheets (`.xlsx`) for dynamic data reading, updating, and record persistence without overhead.
+* **Excel Data Engine**: Interacts directly with Excel spreadsheets and desktop instances using `xlwings` for dynamic data reading, updating, and record persistence.
 * **Modular Architecture**: Built with Flask Blueprints and dedicated layers for business logic and data access.

 ---